Habitat Loss & Other Threats

-During the program’s 22 years, the Forest Preserve District has expanded it to include Wheaton Park District’s Cosley Zoo, Peggy Notebaert Nature Museum, Brookfield Zoo, St. Charles Park District, Forest Preserve District of Will County and Shedd Aquarium.
+Since the program began, the Forest Preserve District has expanded it to include Wheaton Park District’s Cosley Zoo, Peggy Notebaert Nature Museum, Brookfield Zoo, St. Charles Park District, Forest Preserve District of Will County and Shedd Aquarium.
 Research has also been conducted with many local institutions such as Benedictine University, University of Illinois, Loyola University, Wheaton College, Western Illinois University, Northern Illinois University and Governors State University.

 Our partnerships allow us to expand and improve the head-start program, a collaborative effort that has a much greater chance for success and impact than would our single agency tackling species' recovery on its own.